OSMadeIT/sentimentscoreavg/README.md

 # sentimentscoreavg
+Read the provided msft.csv file
-Read from msft csv file and create new file with relevant cols and score average
+Create new file with relevant columns then include new column with the average score, from date, by tiker...